Neurodivergence looks and feels different for everyone:

 Please enquire about the wrap around service available at Foxes’ Retreat, if you are seeking a private assessment to help you deepen your understanding of yourself.

-Autism and AHHD Assessment Processes
+Assessment Processes

-Foxes’ Retreat offers a day long assessment process for adults who feel that they might be neuro-divergent.
-This allows for breaks, breathing space, time to make notes and time to walk and think around the issues coming up.
+Foxes’ Retreat offers a one day assessment process for adults who feel that they might be neuro-divergent.
+This allows for breaks, breathing space, time to make notes and time to move and stretch to think around the issues coming up.
 What many of us experienced with our own diagnosis routes was having a label metaphonically slapped on our foreheads and being sent off to sort it out ourselves.
-We might have been signposted to a local support group.
-We might have been given a website to look at.
+This can, if previously agreed, be split into two half days.

-Many of us believed that all we needed was to "know" that we are neuro-divergent, as we thought that would “give us permission to be ourselves".
 The reality of the assessment process is very different, and it brings up confusion about who we are, who we think we might be, who we used to be, and how we manage the grief and anger around changes in ourselves without any support from the outside world through our lives.
 It is a taxing and confusing process to go through alone.

 Knowing what I know about my own Autism and ADHD now, would I go through assessment again for myself?

 As human beings, we do not get stuck in one mode just we have an assessment outcome.
 We take time to accept, to learn new patterns, and to allow different choices.
 This is why pre- and post-assessment psychotherapy is invaluable.
 My entire client caseload is of neuro-divergent clients - some have come to me to understand a medical diagnosis, some have come to me with suspicions of neurodivergence in themselves.
-All of them have engaged in psychotherapy to understand themselves, to accept themselves and to work towards reducing the depressive episodes and anxieties that have peppered their lives.
-Some clients arrive because they simply cannot keep going - autistic burnout is a harsh place to land, but it is possible to move past it, and to build a sustainable way of living.
-The therapeutic process embraces progress, not perfection.
+All of them have engaged in psychotherapy to understand and accept themselves more, going on to work towards reducing the depressive episodes and anxieties that have peppered their lives.
+Some clients arrive because they simply cannot keep going - autistic burnout is a harsh place to land, but it is possible to move through this, and to build a sustainable way of living for the future.

 Autistic people do not need fixing, quite simply because we are not broken.